davidmyersdev/ink-mde/README.md

 | `options.toolbar.taskList`      | Include this button in the toolbar         | `boolean`                                   | `true`     |
 | `options.toolbar.upload`        | Include this button in the toolbar         | `boolean`                                   | `false`    |
 | `options.vim`                   | Use Vim keybindings to edit the doc        | `boolean`                                   | `false`    |

+### Plugins

+The editor can be extended with custom grammars, completions, and more through the Plugin API.
+Examples coming soon.

 ### Appearance